 \section{Conclusion}

 This paper principally introduces the existing deep learning models for event extraction tasks.
-Comparing with the traditional methods, the conclusions are as follows: 1) The event extraction methods based on deep learning can autonomously learn, and they can autonomously learn the features.
-The performance of trigger classification and the argument role classification is better than the traditional methods.
-2) With the rapid development of deep learning, machine learning and deep learning based on neural networks are making good progress in event extraction continuously.
-Using deep learning models to solve missing data will provide an essential research direction for the follow-up research.
 Firstly, we introduce concepts and definitions from three aspects of event extraction.
 Then we divide the deep learning-based event extraction paradigm into the pipeline and joint parts and introduce them, respectively.
 Deep learning-based models enhance performance by improving the presentation learning method, model structure, and additional data and knowledge.
 Then, we introduce the datasets with a summary table and evaluation metrics.
 Furthermore, we give the quantitative results of the leading models in a summary table on ACE 2005 datasets.
 Finally, we summarize the possible future research trends of event extraction.